knpuniversity/symfony2-rest/knpu/episode4/authenticator-comes-to-life.md

 # Bring the JWT Authenticator to Life

 The authenticator class is done - well done *enough* to see it working.
 Next, we need to register it as a service.
-Open up `app/config/services.yml` and add a new service - how about `jwt_token_authenticator`.
+Open up `app/config/services.yml` to add it: call it `jwt_token_authenticator`.
 Set its class to `AppBundle\Security\JWTTokenAuthenticator`.

-And instead of adding an `arguments`: be lazy!
-Set `autowire` to `true` so that Symfony tries to guess our arguments.
+And instead of adding an `arguments` key: here's your permission to be lazy!
+Set `autowire` to `true` to make Symfony guess the arguments for us.

-Finally. copy the service name and head into `security.yml`.
+Finally, copy the service name and head into `security.yml`.
 Under the firewall, add a `guard` key, add `authenticators` below that and paste the service name.

-As *soon* as you do that, Symfony will call `getCredentials()` on our authenticator on *every* requst.
+As *soon* as you do that, Symfony will call `getCredentials()` on the authenticator on *every* requst.
 If we send a request that has an `Authorization` header, it should work its magic.

 Let's try it!
-Run our original `testPOSTprogrammer` test: this test *is* sending a valid JSON web token.
+Run our original `testPOSTprogrammer` test: this *is* sending a valid JSON web token.

 ```bash